codepr/aiotunnel/README.md

 once set the server address, it will retrieve all incoming commands via HTTP GET requests to the our known server.

-So just run the `tunneld` on the server at `10.5.0.10` (you probably'll want to daemonize it through NOHUP or by creating a systemd service) in reverse mode:
+So just run the `tunneld` on the server at `10.5.0.10` (you probably want to daemonize it through NOHUP or by creating a systemd service) in reverse mode:

 ```sh